shuLhan/awwan/README.md

 ```

 If we execute the "development/script.aww", awwan search for the Host that
-match with "development" in current ".ssh/config" or in "~/.ssh/config".
+match with "development" in workspace ".ssh/config" or in "~/.ssh/config".

 ##  EXAMPLE

-To give you the taste of the idea, we will show you an example using the
+To give the idea of how `awwan` works, we will show an example using the
-working directory $WORKDIR as our base directory.
+working directory `$WORKDIR` as our workspace directory.

-Let say that we have the working remote server named "myserver" at IP address
+Let say that we have the working remote SSH server named "myserver" at IP
-"1.2.3.4" using username "arch" on port "2222".
+address "1.2.3.4" using username "arch" on port "2222".

 In the $WORKDIR, create directory ".ssh" and "config" file,